arnaduga/r2-custom-updater/README.md

 ## Pre-requisite

-### (Recommanded) Assign a fixed IP to your reMarkable 2 tablet
+### (Recommended) Assign a fixed IP to your reMarkable 2 tablet

 This step is absolutely optional, however, it makes it easy for future usages.
 On you router settings, assign a fixed address to your reMarkable 2 tablet, for instance `192.168.0.50`.

-> **Warning**: some routers distribute addresses on a different range, like `192.168.1.x` (CIDR `192.168.1.0/255`).
+> **Warning**: some routers distribute addresses on a different range, like `192.168.1.x`.
 >
 > Please adjust according to your home network.

 ### Get your reMarkable 2 IP address and ssh password

-There multiple website and blog post explaining how to retrieve the ip address and the password for SSH to the reMarkable table.
+There multiple websites and blog posts explaining how to retrieve the ip address and the password for SSH to the reMarkable tablet.

-You can see [here](https://philerb.com/2021/12/26/remarkable-tablet-ssh/) or [here](https://www.simplykyra.com/learn-how-to-access-your-remarkable-through-the-command-line/).
+You can look at [here](https://philerb.com/2021/12/26/remarkable-tablet-ssh/) or [here](https://www.simplykyra.com/learn-how-to-access-your-remarkable-through-the-command-line/).

 ### Set a SSH key

 The script (heavily) relays on `ssh` to access to your reMarkable tablet and adjust files.
-So, you must prepare it.

 There are 2 information required by the script to run:
     - Tablet IP address (fixed IP if you follow the first recommendation)
     - SSH identity key (private key)

 By default, there is no public/private key associated with your tablet, just a password.

 To generate a new keypair (it is recommanded to not use an existing one), in a shell window, type the following commands: